thielicious/cImgur/README.md

 # cImgur
-##### Simple image uploader to imgur.com packed in a class
+##### Simple image uploader to imgur.com packed in a PHP class
 ---

 <br>

 ## INTRODUCTION

-**cImgur** (abbr: "c" for custom) is a customized imgur remote uploader using cURL and imgur API endpoints.
+**cImgur** (abbr: "c" for custom) is a customized imgur remote uploader in PHP using cURL and imgur API endpoints.
 Made for anonymous execution, single images only.

 <br>